3 Low-Carb Breakfast Recipes That Won’t Make You Miss Bread

 Method:

-In a bowl mix together all the ingredients until a batter forms.
-Take about a tbsp. of the mixture and roll into a ball then flatten.
-Make all the fritters then fry in a large pan with a little extra virgin oil until golden and crispy.
-To make the avocado mash, combine all ingredients in a bowl, mash to desired consistency and season to taste.
+In a bowl, mix all the ingredients until a batter forms.
+Take about a tbsp.
+Of the mixture and roll it into a ball, then flatten.
+Make all the cakes, then fry them in a large pan with extra virgin oil until golden and crispy.
+To make the avocado mash, combine all ingredients, mash to desired consistency, and season to taste.
 Serve the fritters topped with avocado mash.

 Seeded Kale And Avocado Breakfast Bowl